webrecorder/browsertrix/docs/user-guide/archived-items.md

 While crawling, Browsertrix will output one or more WACZ files — the crawler aims to output files in consistently sized chunks, and each [crawler instance](workflow-setup.md#crawler-instances) will output separate WACZ files.

 The files tab lists the individually downloadable WACZ files that make up the archived item as well as their file sizes and backup status.

+To download an entire archived item as a single WACZ file, click the _Download Item_ button at the top of the files tab or the _Download Item_ entry in the crawl's _Actions_ menu.

-To combine one or more archived items and download them all as a single WACZ file, add them to a collection and [download the collection](collections.md#downloading-collections).
+To combine multiple archived items and download them all as a single WACZ file, add them to a collection and [download the collection](collections.md#downloading-collections).

 ### Error Logs